 Please note, we can only accept international applicants who hold a tier 2 visa and UK/EU health professionals.
 This course is not suitable for applicants who require a tier 4 visa.

 International applicants will be required to show proficiency in English.
-An IELTS score of 7.0 (with no element below 6.5) is proof of this.
+An IELTS score of 7.0 (with no element below this) is proof of this.